 Provided that the new tank syndrome appears, how can we fix it?
 There are some tips for you to save your cute fish from the syndrome.

-• Check the filter
+- Check the filter

-• Water test and changes
+- Water test and changes

 You should also test your water in tanks.
 The result will provide references for how much water you need to change.
 The ideal levels of ammonia and nitrite are zero.
-And the level of ammonia should not exceed 1 ppm, while the level of nitrite should keep less than 1.5 ppm.
+The level of ammonia should not exceed 1 ppm, while the level of nitrite should keep less than 1.5 ppm.
 On the other hand, it needs a complete nitrogen cycle.

 Water change could reduce the level of ammonia.
 You can remove 20%-50% of the water in tanks, and then add clean and dechlorinated water.

-• Fish density and feeding
+- Fish density and feeding

 If the tank syndrome does not get better, it is recommended to put some fish in another tank to lower the fish density.
 Because it is difficult to reestablish a nitrogen cycle in overstocked aquariums.
 Besides, you should feed them less food for some days.
 That is because the fish would refuse to feed, if there is too much food for them, the food will be accumulated.

-• Clean the substrate
+- Clean the substrate

-The uneaten food and wastes may be trapped in the substrate, and then decomposed to ammonia.
+The uneaten food and wastes may be trapped in the substrate and then decomposed to ammonia.
 If the level of ammonia improves, the established cycle may be unable to meet the requirements of transferring the toxic substances.
 So it is better to clean the substrate through and through to eliminate ammonia.
 By the way, a gravel vacuum is a good tool to help you clean the substrate well.

-• Add bacteria
+- Add bacteria

 Adding nitrifying bacteria is a suitable option.
 Besides, you can also add sine filter bacteria, which could consume ammonia and nitrite.
 On the other hand, you should add the bacteria after dechlorinating the water.

-• Oxygen level
+- Oxygen level

-You can use an air pump and air stone to improve oxygen level.
+You can use an air pump and an air stone to improve oxygen levels.
 It will be beneficial to fish and bacteria.
 As mentioned above, if there is low oxygen availability, the new tank syndrome would last longer.
 So improving the oxygen level is a method to cure the syndrome quickly.

-• Speeding cycle
+- Speeding cycle

 It is one method to speed up the aquarium cycle and lighten the new tank syndrome.
 But it is suitable before feeding fish.
 You can apply sand, gravel, or decorations to form your new aquarium.
-On the other hand, keep the pH neutral and remain at the temperature of 83-87℉.
-Moreover, if there are fish in tanks, do not change the water condition suddenly, because it will bring a bad impact on them.
+On the other hand, keep the pH neutral and remain at a temperature of 83-87℉.
+Moreover, if there are fish in tanks, do not change the water condition suddenly, because it will have a bad impact on them.

 Reminder